robbie-cahill/tunnelmole-client/README.md

 import { tunnelmole } from 'tunnelmole';
 ```

-Once imported, invoke tunnelmole with the code below, changing port 3000 to the port your application listens on if it is different.
+Once imported you can run tunnelmole with the code below, changing port 3000 to the port your application listens on if it is different.
 ```
 tunnelmole({
     port: 3000